KPIs & Operating Metrics(New)

 Capital One Financial (COF) Change in Net Loans (2016 - 2020)

-Capital One Financial (COF) has disclosed Change in Net Loans for 12 consecutive years, with $686.0 million as the latest value for Q1 2020.
+Capital One Financial has reported Change in Net Loans over the past 12 years, most recently at $686.0 million for Q1 2020.

 • Quarterly Change in Net Loans fell 76.89% to $686.0 million in Q1 2020 from the year-ago period, while the trailing twelve-month figure was $19.0 billion through Mar 2020, up 219.65% year-over-year, with the annual reading at $21.3 billion for FY2019, 2196.55% up from the prior year.